 There are certain skills that many business development associates have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, creativity and communication skills.
+We discovered that a lot of resumes listed analytical skills, communication skills and creativity.

 If you're interested in becoming a business development associate, one of the first things to consider is how much education you need.
-We've determined that 59.2% of business development associates have a bachelor's degree.
-In terms of higher education levels, we found that 27.2% of business development associates have master's degrees.
-Even though most business development associates have a college degree, it's possible to become one with only a high school degree or GED.
+We've determined that 78.3% of business development associates have a bachelor's degree.
+In terms of higher education levels, we found that 11.7% of business development associates have master's degrees.
+Even though most business development associates have a college degree, it's impossible to become one with only a high school degree or GED.

 Choosing the right major is always an important step when researching how to become a business development associate.
 When we researched the most common majors for a business development associate, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
 Other degrees that we often see on business development associate resumes include associate degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become a business development associate.
 In fact, many business development associate jobs require experience in a role such as internship.
-Meanwhile, many business development associates also have previous career experience in roles such as account executive or sales associate.
+Meanwhile, many business development associates also have previous career experience in roles such as account executive or marketing internship.